nazmul53p/quick-setup/README.md

 npx react-project-starter-ssl
 ```

-When prompted write your project name and port to display the application
+When prompted write your project name

 ```
 Name: test_project
-Port: 3000
 ```

 Open the project directory in your terminal